HDMI cables are not uniform across the board. Many types of HDMI cables are out there and are classified differently.

 10K @ 120hz

-So basically, for supporting your average full HD TVs and monitors at 60Hz refresh rate, any HDMI cable can work.
+So basically, any HDMI cable can work to support your average full HD TVs and monitors at a 60Hz refresh rate.

-For supporting resolution higher than 4K with refresh rates higher than 60Hz, you will need to have the Ultra High Speed cable and HDMI 2.1 ports.
+For supporting resolution higher than 4K with refresh rates higher than 60Hz, you must have the Ultra High-Speed cable and HDMI 2.1 ports.

-As far as their physical looks, an Ultra High Speed cables looks no different than a Standard HDMI cable.
+Regarding their physical looks, an Ultra High-Speed cable looks no different than a Standard HDMI cable.

-Ultra High Speed or Premium High Speed cables have the same connector types as a standard HDMI cable.
+Ultra High Speed or Premium High-Speed cables have the same connector types as standard HDMI cables.

 Also note that colloquially, these cables are also referred to as follows:

 - Premium High Speed, aka HDMI 2.0 cable

 - Ultra High Speed, aka HDMI 2.1 cable